 Step 5: Release Software And Support It

 After completing all the above stages, it’s time to implement the final product for all the users.
 Deployment is carried out in several stages, from infrastructure setup to testing and bug resolution.
 But deployment doesn’t mark the end of the development process.
 Software like HMS requires huge maintenance and support after its release.
-It required continuous modifications based on user feedback and security practices.
-The HMS must always remain relevant as per the changing requirements and time.
+It would need continuous modifications based on user feedback and security practices.
+The HMS must always remain relevant as per the changing requirements and market conditions.

-7. How Much Does It Cost To Develop A Hospital Management System?
+7. How Much Does it Cost to Develop Hospital Management Software?

 The cost to develop Hospital Management Software (HMS) can vary significantly depending on several factors, for example, the complexity of the system, the desired features, the development team’s location, and many more.